catherinemoresco/PDFProject/README.md

 - Alberto Rios
 - [ Cristian Saucedo ](https://github.com/saucedox)

-## Example Usage and Recommended Acceptance Tests
-It's pretty simple to use: upload your own document with the "upload" button, and watch it appear, processed and straightened!

-The best images are ones that are well formed, and have only one page of text per PDF page.
-Images embedded in the text are OK!

-There is a sample PDF document: `tests/tryme.pdf`.

 ## Setup
 ### Dependencies
 Install python packages with `pip install -r <path/to/requirements.txt>`.